shyamolkonwar/vocoweb-free/README.md

-# Laxizen - AI Website Builder for Local Businesses
+# Vocoweb - AI Website Builder for Local Businesses

 > **Build professional websites using voice or text in English or Hindi**